RobotLocomotion/drake/examples/multibody/cassie_benchmark/README.md

 ## Experiment details

 The following command will perform a benchmark experiment (with environment controls) and collect context information.
+It is not confined to a specific platform, like :conduct_experiment, and it controls fewer environment conditions.

     $ bazel run //examples/multibody/cassie_benchmark:record_results